How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 Fun

-Computers in Human Behavior - "This study found perceived enjoyment to significantly influence brand attitude… In particular, the intention to engage with a gamified brand is likely to lead to positive attitudes towards that brand."
+Computers in Human Behavior - "This study found perceived enjoyment to significantly influence brand attitude… In particular, the intention to engage with a gamified brand is likely to lead to positive attitudes toward that brand."[6]

 3 key benefits of gamification in onboarding